The 10 Best Puzzle Feeders for Dogs (Recommended by a Vet)

 The best puzzle feeder for dogs on dry food

 There are soooo many puzzle feeders in this category it’s very hard to choose a best puzzle feeder for dry food.
 It’s going to depend so much on your dog’s individual play style.
-That said, I’ve given you two of my favourites here – and you can check the other categories to see if anything matches your dog’s needs better.
+That said, I’ve given you two of my favourite dog food toys here – and you can check the other categories to see if anything matches your dog’s needs better.

 Winner: Trixie Dog Activity Carpet